Clarity is out the disinfected window

 But I’m feeling a different stir-craziness, one that is much more psychological.
 My mind is racing constantly despite multiple attempts to calm it down.
 I am exhausted at the end of every day, passing out in my bed but somehow waking up feeling poorly rested.
 It took something like seven attempts to even get this short and not-particularly-groundbreaking post together.

-I referred back to my “clarity” note which drove my goals for 2020, and pretty much everything is out the window at this point: it’s a struggle to be intentional, I’m not reading, I’m not actively creating, my marriage is strengthening because of the anxiety brought about by a global pandemic, and breathing only helps for a few minutes before this weird reality sets back in.
-The only thing that is progressing as expected is letting my anxiety about homeownership go, simply because it’s the last thing on my mind.
+I referred back to my “clarity” note which drove my goals for 2020, and pretty much everything is out the window at this point: it’s a struggle to be intentional, I’m not reading, I’m not actively creating, breathing only helps for a few minutes before this weird reality sets back in.
+The only thing that is progressing is my ability to let anxiety about homeownership go, simply because it’s the last thing on my mind right now.

 I am having visceral urges to create something but I can’t form a single complete thought around what I could do.
 It almost feels like the entire world is up for disruption, so there’s a need (or opportunity?) to create things in these trying times, but I can’t achieve the level of mental fortitude required to actually do it.
 It’s a struggle to come up with an original thought when everyone is seemingly feeling the same: either “I am terrified and confused” or “I refuse to acknowledge this reality.”